vvpai9/ADDC-2024/README.md

 ```
 Save the file and exit the text editor (in ```nano```, you do this by pressing CTRL + X, then Y, and Enter).

-4. Now type the following to get the telemetry data of Pixhawk:
+4. Now type the following to get the telemetry data of PixHawk:
 ```
 mavproxy.py --master=/dev/ttyAMA0 --baudrate 921600
 ```